top of page

 Geodetic survey marker on Mt Lafayette in the Franconia Mountain Range

-Mount Washington off in the distance to the North.
-At 6,228 feet, Washington is the tallest mountain in NH.
-Click here to navigate to our Mt Washington hike blog.
+To the North, Mount Washington stands in the distance.
+At 6,228 feet, it is the highest mountain in NH.
+Click here to visit our Mt Washington hike blog.

 Mt Washington from summit of Mt Lafayette in the Franconia Mountain Range